lukpep/aws-sam-workshop/Example_3/README.md

 * change batch size to nominal 1 and this time lets change ``AttributeName`` in our DynamoDb database schema and attributes configuration.

-* generate change set once more and describe it.
+* generate changeset once more and describe it.
 You should end up with something like this:
 ```bash
 "Changes": [
         {